 Being a versatile hairstyle, the Side Part can be used on most lengths of hair.
-A side Part provides structure, which naturally flows with the hair’s growth.
+A Side Part provides structure, which naturally flows with the hair’s growth.

 It can complement a face shape’s features or even provides texture, which renders the face more angular if needed.
 The latter is especially useful for men with round face shapes.
 A hard Side Part that features a Fade or Undercut will provide structure to the face.
 Furthermore, parting the closer to the temples and away from the top along the parietal ridge will render the face squarer.

 We’ve identified 7 individual face shapes, which play a vital role in determining how well certain styles may suit different men.
-If you don’t yet know your face shape, we strongly recommend you quickly follow out guide here in order to identify it before you continue reading this section.
+If you don’t yet know your face shape, we strongly recommend you quickly follow our guide here in order to identify it before you continue reading this section.

 Oval Face Shapes